matuzo/HTMHell/hell/adventcalendar/2025/1/index.md

   - label: "Mastodon"
     url: "https://front-end.social/@5t3ph"
     link_label: "@5t3ph"
-intro: "<p>A sneaky accessibility conflict can arise when trying to use modal dialogs with the popover API.
+intro: "<p>A sneaky accessibility conflict can arise when trying to use modal dialogs with the Popover API.
 Learn about the conflict and how to resolve it.</p>"
 image: "advent25_1"
 ---